What do Three Mile Island, the Exxon Valdez oil spill, and Chernobyl all have in common? They were caused by someone with lack of sleep.

 Use Night Reading Mode

 Lots, actually.
-One example is the Night Reading Mode Chrome extension, which inverts light/dark colors on websites you visit.
+One example is the Night Reading Mode Chrome extension [No longer available], which inverts light/dark colors on websites you visit.

 It includes brightness and contrast adjustments, and even a Text Zoom feature so that you don’t have to strain your eyes to read text.

 All of these things can combine to keep your eyes relaxed in the hours before you’re about to go to bed.

 I actually found that the extension above doesn’t always flip the white/black colors on the entire web page for many sites.
 Another extension that works a little better, if the text magnification feature isn’t critical to you, is the High Contrast Chrome extension created by Google.